About the author

 Darren Cronian, the author of this guide, has spent nine years securing remote jobs and building a successful freelancing business.
 His goal is to help people find remote work.
 Read more >

-Companies use a wide range of remote work tools to ensure that work can be created collaboratively.
-Having these apps and software on your resume is going to increase the chance of you getting hired.
+Companies use various remote work tools to ensure that work can be created collaboratively.
+Having these apps and software on your resume will increase the chance of getting hired.

-When you are working for a company, that is fully-distributed (the workforce are working in different timezones, all over the world) various challenges can cause difficulties.
-Tasks must be completed so that projects can be completed on-time.
+When you are working for a company whose workforce is working in different timezones all over the world) various challenges can cause difficulties.
+Tasks must be completed so that projects can be completed on time.

-This article will focus on highly recommended remote work tools to learn because they will be used day-to-day in most companies.
+This guide will focus on highly recommended remote work tools to learn because they will be used day-to-day in most companies.

 Remote Work Tools: Essential Tools You Need to Learn